Mental Health Awareness and Wellness program:

 Course Workshops

-The project offers five different courses that address mental health.
-These courses include: Early Development and Mental Health, Youth Mental Health and Substance Use, Understanding Mental Health and Challenges, Aging in Society and Mental Health, and Emotional Wellness and Mental health.
-Each course is offered twice throughout the year either in the mornings and/or evenings.
-Each course is a four-week workshop that runs once a week for two hours.
+The project offers five different series that address mental health.
+These series include: Early Development and Mental Health, Youth Mental Health and Substance Use, Understanding Mental Health and Challenges, Aging in Society and Mental Health, and Emotional Wellness and Mental health.
+Each series is a four-week workshop held once a week for two hours.
+Each series is offered twice a year, with sessions available in the morning and/or evening.

 (Dates/Times Subject to Change)